The Magnum Ice Cream Company N.V.: Director/PDMR Shareholding

 NOTIFICATION OF TRANSACTIONS OF PERSONS DISCHARGING MANAGERIAL RESPONSIBILITIES (PDMRS)

-The Company notifies the following acquisitions of ordinary shares of EUR3.50 each (Shares) of PDMRs.
+The Company notifies the following acquisition of ordinary shares of EUR3.50 each (Shares) of a PDMR.

 |Director